-This is not to deny that there might be something about the way collections are presented which determines whether infants approximately enumerate, and thus discriminate, these when set size is >3 .
+This is not to deny that there is something about the way collections are presented which determines whether infants approximately enumerate, and thus discriminate, these when set size is $>3$ .
 Spelke (2022: 156) conjectures that this often has to do with the amount of time that items are presented for.
 Specifically, she proposes that while infants approximately enumerate collections quickly and in parallel, irrespective of whether items are presented sequentially or concurrently, subitizing requires that arrays be presented slowly enough that each item is selectively attended.
-As evidence, Spelke cites findings suggesting that when collections containing <3 items are presented briefly, precluding such focused attention, they are approximately enumerated and discriminated in accord with Weber's Law (Starr et al. 2013; Libertus et al. 2014).
+As evidence for this, Spelke cites studies in which collections containing $\leq 3$ items are presented briefly, precluding such focused attention, and are approximately enumerated and, thus, discriminated in accord with Weber's Law (Starr et al. 2013; Libertus et al. 2014).

-The point to note is that even if this is so, it does not resolve The Big-Number Small-Number Problem.
+The point to note is that even if this is so, it does not resolve The Big-Small Problem.
 Suppose Spelke's hypothesis about presentation times is correct: subitizing requires that individual items be selectively attended while approximate enumeration does not; and because selectively attending to individual items takes time, infants have no choice but to approximately enumerate small collections when presentation times are brief - subitizing is simply impossible under these conditions.
 Fine.
-The trouble is: While this might explain why infants would sometimes resort to approximately enumerating small collections, it does not explain why infants would not approximately enumerate collections containing >3 items they would otherwise subitize (e.g., in Feigenson et al.'s 2002).
+The trouble is: While this might explain why infants would sometimes resort to approximately enumerating small collections, it does not explain why infants would not approximately enumerate collections containing $>3$ items they would otherwise subitize (e.g., in Feigenson et al.'s 2002).
 Think about it this way: If infants can flip from approximately enumerating items to subitizing them when set-size is small and items are presented for a sufficient duration that individual items can be selectively attended, why can't they flip back to approximately enumerating larger collections when a set-size of 3 is exceeded and subitizing fails?
-Indeed, if Spelke's hypothesis about presentation times is correct, this exacerbates matters.
-For if approximate enumeration is so easy that it operates quickly and without even requiring focused attention to enumerated individuals, it only looks more puzzling that this fast and efficient ability cannot save the day in subitizing tasks when a set-size of three is exceeded, especially when the items are presented simultaneously (Starkey & Cooper Jr. 1980).
+Indeed, if Spelke's hypothesis about presentation times is correct, this arguably exacerbates matters.
+For if approximate enumeration is so easy that it operates quickly and without even requiring focused attention to enumerated individuals, it only looks more puzzling that this fast and efficient ability cannot save the day in subitizing tasks when a set-size of three is exceeded, especially when all the items are presented simultaneously (Starkey & Cooper Jr. 1980).

-3. Mutual 'Inhibition'
+3. Mutual Inhibition

-The preceding remarks introduce The Big-Number Small-Number Problem.
-Boldly stated, we want to know why infants fall to chance in subitizing tasks whenever one or more (non-empty) target collection contains >3 items, even when these collections differ by a ratio that should be easily discriminable via their well-known competence to approximately enumerate.
+The preceding remarks introduce The Big-Small Problem.
+Boldly stated, we want to know why infants fall to chance in subitizing tasks whenever one or more (non-empty) target collection contains $>3$ items, even when these collections differ by a ratio that should be easily discriminable via their well-known competence to approximately enumerate.
 What gives?

 Perhaps the most prominent answer appeals to some form of inhibition.
-Exemplifying this view, Spelke (2022) proposes that approximate enumeration and subitizing are subserved by distinct modules, in something like Fodor's (1983) sense of the term: there is, thus, a modular approximate number system (ANS) and a distinct subitizing module, operating according to its own proprietary data structures and algorithms.
+Exemplifying this view, Spelke (2022) proposes that approximate enumeration and subitizing are subserved by distinct modules, in roughly Fodor's (1983) sense of the term: there is, thus, a modular approximate number system (ANS) and a distinct subitizing module, operating according to its own proprietary data structures and algorithms.
 But, drawing on work by Hyde and Wood, she adds that these systems are unlike sensory modules in that they are "mutually inhibitory" (2022: 170).
-So, while the ANS and subitizing systems are distinct and independent psychological systems, Spelke proposes that activation of the ANS or subitizing system inhibits the operations of the other.
-Such inhibition is then seen to defuse The Big-Number Small-Number Problem, providing an "account for all the puzzling findings" (169) under consideration.
+So, while the ANS and subitizing systems are distinct psychological systems, Spelke proposes that activation of the ANS or subitizing system inhibits that of the other.
+Such inhibition is then seen to defuse The Big-Small Problem, providing an "account for all the puzzling findings" (169) under consideration.